Authors

 -

 Slurm is a modern, open-source scheduler designed specifically to satisfy the demanding needs of high-performance computing (HPC), high throughput computing (HTC) and AI.
-Slurm is developed and maintained by SchedMD® and integrated within LiCO.
+Slurm is developed and maintained by SchedMD®.
 Slurm maximizes workload throughput, scale, reliability, and results in the fastest possible time while optimizing resource utilization and meeting organizational priorities.
 Slurm automates job scheduling to help admin and users manage the complexities of on-prem, hybrid, or cloud workspaces.
 Slurm workload manager executes faster and is more reliable ensuring increased productivity while decreasing costs.
 Slurm’s modern, plug-in-based architecture runs on a RESTful API supporting both large and small HPC, HTC, and AI environments.
 Allow your teams to focus on their work while Slurm manages their workloads.

 - SchedMD Slurm Support service capabilities for Lenovo HPC and AI systems include: